GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *Simon Peyton Jones*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts